nxskok/pasias/docs/22-thingy.md

 (h) Obtain a K-means
 clustering
-<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">If we haven't done this in class yet, skip the      rest of the question, and the following question, for now and      come back to it next week.</span> with 2 clusters.
+\marginnote{If we haven't done this in class yet, skip the      rest of the question, and the following question, for now and      come back to it next week.} with 2 clusters.
 Note that you will need to use the (transposed) *original  data*, not the distances.
 Use a suitably large value of `nstart`.
 (The data are ratings all on the same scale, so